Logarithmic corrections in the asymptotic expansion for the radiation field along null infinity: Introduction

-Here $I_{0}[\psi]$ denotes the \emph{Newman--Penrose constant} for $\psi$, discovered originally in \cite{np2} (see Section \ref{np}).
-For previous upper bounds for the wave equation on black hole backgrounds we refer the reader to \cite{lecturesMD, Dafermos2016, MDIR05, part3, dhr-teukolsky-kerr, tataru3, metal, blukerr, moschidis1, volker1, peter2, semyon1, other1, dssprice, kro} and references there-in.
-Previous lower bounds where rigorously obtained in \cite{luk2015}.
-We remark that improved decay estimates for the wave equations play a role in the recent work of Klainerman--Szeftel on the stability of Schwarzschild backgrounds under axially symmetric polarized perturbations \cite{klainerman17}.
+For previous upper bounds for the wave equation on black hole backgrounds we refer the reader to \cite{lecturesMD, Dafermos2016, MDIR05, part3, dhr-teukolsky-kerr, tataru3, metal, blukerr, moschidis1, volker1, peter2, semyon1, other1, dssprice, kro} and references therein.
+Previous lower bounds were rigorously obtained in \cite{luk2015}.
+We remark that the improved decay estimates for the wave equation obtained in \cite{paper1} also play a role in the recent work of Klainerman--Szeftel on the stability of Schwarzschild backgrounds under axially symmetric polarized perturbations \cite{klainerman17}.

-In this paper, we derive the second-order late-time asymptotics for the radiation field of spherically symmetric solutions to the wave equation on Schwarzschild backgrounds (see Section \ref{thegeometricassumptions} for the class of admissible spacetimes).
-These terms, in the case of non-compactly supported initial data, are expected to contain logarithmic corrections to \eqref{a22} in the form\footnote{As an aside, we mention that Christodoulou \cite{nopeeling} obtained logarithmic corrections for the expansion in $r$ of the gravitational field as we approach null infinity (that is in the limit $r\rightarrow \infty$).
+In this paper, we derive the second-order late-time asymptotics for the radiation field of spherically symmetric solutions to the wave equation on Schwarzschild backgrounds (see Section \ref{thegeometricassumptions} for the precise class of admissible spacetimes).
+These asymptotics, in the case of non-compactly supported initial data, were expected to contain logarithmic corrections to \eqref{a22} in the form\footnote{As an aside, we mention that Christodoulou \cite{nopeeling} obtained logarithmic corrections for the expansion in $r$ of the gravitational field as we approach null infinity (that is in the limit $r\rightarrow \infty$).
 See also the recent \cite{l16}.} of $\frac{\log u}{u^2}$.
-Indeed, in \cite{Gomez1994} G\'{o}mez et al. studied a spherically symmetric massless scalar field in the region $\left\{r > R\right\}$ of the Schwarzschild spacetime, with non-compactly supported initial data and reflecting boundary conditions imposed on the surface $r = R > 2M$.
-It was \emph{perturbatively} argued that the following asymptotic behaviour for the radiation field $\psi$ should hold along the future null infinity $\mathcal{I}^+$:
+Indeed, in \cite{Gomez1994} G\'{o}mez--Winicour--Schmidt studied a spherically symmetric massless scalar field in the region $\left\{r > R\right\}$ of Schwarzschild spacetimes, with non-compactly supported initial data and reflecting boundary conditions imposed on the surface $r = R > 2M$.
+It was \emph{perturbatively} argued that the following asymptotic behavior for the radiation field $\psi$ should hold along the future null infinity $\mathcal{I}^+$:

-Similar logarithmic corrections were derived \emph{numerically} for the asymptotic expansion of massless spherically symmetric scalar fields on extremal Reissner--Nordstr\"{o}m in \cite{hm2012}.
+Similar logarithmic corrections were derived \emph{numerically} for the asymptotic expansion of massless spherically symmetric scalar fields on extremal Reissner--Nordstr\"{o}m by Lucietti--Murata--Reall--Tanahashi in \cite{hm2012}.
 Specifically, the following expansion was derived along the future event horizon $\mathcal{H}^+$: